xi72yow/sei/README.md

 # sei - Save Env Inject

+> *You don't leave your front door open just because you'll need to get back in tomorrow.*

 Manages environment secrets in GNOME Keyring instead of `.env` files.
 TUI for editing, CLI for injection.

 ## Why?